 You can add, remove or move the interchangeable weights to fine-tune launch angle and spin rate.
 With the 14-gram weight in front, your ball will end up with less spin.
 When it’s in back, you get increased MOI and higher launch.

-If you’re player who strikes the ball well but deals with high-spin problems, you should be able to take advantage of this incredibly low-spin driver.
+Players that strike the ball well but deals with high-spin should be able to take advantage of the low-spin driver technology in the Sub-zero.
 If you want to add spin, move the weight to the back.
 You still may find that the ball spins less than with other clubs, although you’ll get plenty of distance and carry.